Centre for Youth and Social Development

 Thank you!
 You can rest assured your contribution will be used to make a real difference

 TO enhance the income of forest-dependent tribal communities in Odisha, CYSD are engaged in a number of programmes such as increasing the density of trees in forests.
-But, with the declining demand for timber-based products, CYSD are also promoting alternative livelihood options such as breeding goats and ducks, blacksmithing and vegetable vending.
-So far 6,260 households from 250 villages in the Koraput district have benefited – with their incomes having gone up by 35-40 per cent.
+But with the declining demand for timber-based products, CYSD are also promoting alternative livelihood options such as breeding goats and ducks, blacksmithing and vegetable vending. ₹3,001 will support one tribal woman rear a goat as an alternative livelihood option.

-MAKING environments safe for children, both at home and in the community, is a priority for CYSD.
-To this end, they have been working to improve knowledge, attitude and practice of children and parents on child abuse, female foeticide, child marriage and violence against women and girls.
-The initiative, spread over 297 villages in four districts, also fosters community-based child protection systems and encourages lobbies for better legislation and policies. ₹3,001 will enable CYSD to pay a female caretaker's monthly salary.
+MAKING environments safe for children, at home and in the community, is a priority for CYSD.
+They have been working to improve knowledge, attitude and practice of children and parents on child abuse, female foeticide, child marriage and violence against women and girls.
+The initiative, spread over 297 villages, also fosters community-based child protection systems and encourages lobbies for better legislation and policies. ₹3,001 will enable CYSD to pay a female caretaker's monthly salary.

 - Jagadananda Mentor & Founder